MathJSLab/mathjslab-app/CONTRIBUTING.md

 Some are listed below:

 * Implements the choice for only prompt or only batch in Shell object.
-* Create a responsive interface to mobile devices.
+* Create a better responsive interface to mobile devices.
-* Insert Mermaid objects in markdown files through markdown function.

 You are welcome to contribute to this project.
 I will be very grateful if you participate in some way.